Computer-Assisted Design of Accelerated Composite Optimization Methods: OptISTA: Introduction

 \subsection{Prior work}

-\paragraph{FISTA and its variants.} To solve composite convex optimization problems, one of the first methods is the proximal gradient method that can be traced back to the works by \cite{bruck1977weak,passty1979ergodic,LionsMercier1979_splitting} and has a convergence rate of $\mathcal{O}(1/N)$ in functions value suboptimality.
+\paragraph{FISTA and its variants.} To solve composite convex optimization problems, one of the first methods is the proximal gradient method that can be traced back to the works by \cite{bruck1977weak,passty1979ergodic,LionsMercier1979_splitting} and has a convergence rate of $\mathcal{O}(1/N)$ in function value suboptimality.
 When the nonsmooth function in the composite setup is the $\ell^1$-norm, the proximal gradient method is called iterative shrinkage thresholding algorithm (ISTA) \cite{daubechies2004iterative,hale2008fixed,wright2009sparse,elad2006simple}.
 The celebrated FISTA method due to Beck and Teboulle \cite{beck2009FISTA} accelerates the convergence rate to $\mathcal{O}(1/N^{2})$ in function values.
 MFISTA is a variant of FISTA that maintains a monotonically nonincreasing sequence of function values and preserves the same convergence rate of FISTA \cite{beck2009MFISTA}.
-A comprehensive review of FISTA and FISTA-based methods can found in the monograph \cite[Chapter 10]{beck2017first}.
-In \cite{kim2018another}, Kim and Fessler propose two FISTA-variants called GFPGM and FPGM-OCG, both having same convergence rate $\mathcal{O}(1/N^2)$ but a worse constant compared to FISTA.
-Finally, in \cite[Section 4.2]{taylor2017CompositePEP}, a new method called FPGM2 is proposed which has worse convergence rate than \ref{eq:OptISTA_Alg} approximately by a factor of 2.
+A comprehensive review of FISTA and FISTA-based methods can be found in the monograph \cite[Chapter 10]{beck2017first}.
+In \cite{kim2018another}, Kim and Fessler propose two FISTA-variants called GFPGM and FPGM-OCG, both having the same convergence rate $\mathcal{O}(1/N^2)$ but a worse constant compared to FISTA.

+Finally, in \cite[Section 4.2]{taylor2017CompositePEP}, a new method called FPGM2 is proposed, which has a worse convergence rate than \ref{eq:OptISTA_Alg} approximately by a factor of 2.

 \paragraph{Proximal point method and its variants.} The proximal point method, which traces its origins back to the 1970s, has been the subject of extensive research in the field of optimization \cite{martinet1970regularisation,martinet1972determination,Rockafellar1976_monotone,brezis1978produits}.
 G{\"u}ler's 1991 work \cite{guler1991convergence} studies the convergence rate for the proximal point method in terms of reducing the function values of convex functions.
 An accelerated proximal point method for maximally monotone operators through the lens of monotone operator theory was proposed independently in \cite{lieder2021convergence,kim2021AcceleratedPPM}.